Sign in

 What's next

 The Ethereum track is the natural next step if you haven't taken it yet.
 You'll write Solidity against a different account model and a different execution environment.
 Most of the security instincts you built here transfer.
-Reentrancy on Ethereum is the same shape as classic-CPI-abuse on Solana, just with different names.
-The EVM's storage layout is less alien once you've already wrestled with rent and zero-copy.
+Reentrancy on Ethereum follows the same pattern as CPI misuse on Solana — the mechanics differ, but the underlying vulnerability is the same.
+The EVM's storage layout is easier to understand once you have already worked through rent and zero-copy.

-If you already have Ethereum or you're not interested in another stack, keep building on Solana.
+If you have already completed the Ethereum track or are not interested in learning another platform, keep building on Solana.
 Pick a protocol you like and read its on-chain program end to end.
 Read Jupiter's router.
 Read a Drift or Kamino vault.
 Build something of your own.
 Apply for an audit role.
 There's plenty of work for the kind of person who can do what you can now do.

 Whatever you pick next, good work getting here.